jillix/node-jipics/README.md

 #### Arguments
   - `@options`: a **string representing the image path** or an **object** contanining the following fields:
     - `path`: the path to the image
+    - `stream`: the read stream that can be from remote or from hard disk
     - `deleteAfterUpload`: if true, the image will be deleted after a *sucessful* upload

 ## Changelog